Julian9B/student_projects/cpp/sortingTests/description.md

 }
 ```

-We test execution time of them both in gtests.
+We test execution time of them both in gtests, using chrono library.

 ```cpp
 // QuickSort efficiency test